 Conclusively we have vegetarian food, upgrading traditional farming and advanced GM-crops for the nourishment of mankind.
 But the two antagonistic Malthusian gaps (due to the usage of petroleum and due to the depletion of petroleum) as crisis perspectives are negative for mankind.
 Gen-food is rejected or will be made less efficient by biological resistance.
 Still resistances are also evolving with the conventional agriculture (based on the usage of different pesticides).
 And the two kinds of crisis will probably even overlap (global warming always lacks a few decades behind its cause in the CO2-emissions).
 Hence vegetarian food and stopping population growth (alone to avoid the Malthusian trap) are the only way out.
 Stop of population growth, vegetarian food, ecological, intensified (traditional) farming and transport reduced capitalism should be placed on top of the UN-agenda among other issues like circular economy, solar energy and energy efficiency.
 All these points contribute from different sides to a zero-carbon strategy, which lays at hand as early as possible.
 This would mean a double strategy of industrial and intensified traditional agriculture on the planet, which enables maximum food security.
 In Africa and elsewhere within the developing world increasing the yield of traditional agriculture and protecting it and trying to stop population growth there to enable future self-reliance and at the same time having the high yield of industrial agriculture, where there is anyway no other political solution, as a safeguarding.
 This is also the best protection against a world food crisis, like I have depicted above.
 Of course mankind needs change of human behavior to cope with the challenges of the 21st century.
 The UN dares not to call for a change of reproductive and nourishing behavior (stop of population growth and change to vegetarian food), as well as to call for a capitalism, which involves less transport.
 Opportunism towards human behavior is not the right choice in the present situation.

 But mankind still needs the efficiency and technological resources of capitalism to cope in an acceptable way with the high population number and the ecological situation and fulfilling the needs of the people for a better life.
 I am thinking here of electric propulsion and photovoltaic energy for example.
 Hence there will be needed some overhang of inequality to run the system.
 My new global financial architecture is the core conception to let the system work for the people.
 Thereby the printing facilities can carry social and environmental standards in their back pack.
 Such standards need to replace eco-dumping, social dumping (wages, health care, pensions) and tax dumping, which make the world a victim of corporate power.
 International cooperation has to replace that isolated economies are advertizing themselves to corporate power by these ways of dumping.
+Where does this financial oligarchy derives its power from?
+It derives its power from the necessity for politicians to make these investors create jobs.
+And with missing a coherent method to expand the money volume within the cycle of real economy, investments inevitably remain scarce.
+For this reason politicians bow down to and are accepting the conditions for investments and the power of this oligarchy.
+This cannot be changed by simple vote, but is a deeper structural problem.
+This problem would be solved by my new global financial architecture.
 This is my strategic consequence so far.